chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 // Default to rendering your app let AppEntryPoint = App;

-// Render storybook if storybookEnabled is true if (Constants.expoConfig.extra.storybookEnabled === 'true') {
+// Render Storybook if storybookEnabled is true if (Constants.expoConfig.extra.storybookEnabled === 'true') {
   AppEntryPoint = require('./.storybook').default;
 }